sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 want to write to the register file simultaneously.

-However, in this specific combination of instructions the third instruction will be stalled due to the arbiter.
+However, in this specific combination of instructions the third instruction will be stalled due to the memory arbiter.

 So this analysis shows that the register file needs three write ports, but most of the time, not all three writes will be active at any given time.
 In other words, we need another arbiter, this time for the register access!
 This is necessary, in order to be able to implement the register file using RAM blocks in the FPGA.
-The reason is that RAM blocks in the FPGA only support one write port, where there are multiple read ports at the same time.

 ### Redesign
 So this calls for another iteration of the design.
 The previous arbiter is now